Full Moon on

 Moon after ascending node

-1 day after ascending node on 3 June 2012 at 20:38 in ♏ Scorpio.
-The Moon is located north of the ecliptic over the following 13 days, until the lunar orbit crosses from North to South in descending node on 17 June 2012 at 15:43 in ♉ Taurus.
+1 day after ascending node on 3 June 2012 at 20:38 in ♏ Scorpio the Moon is positioned north of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from North to South in descending node on 17 June 2012 at 15:43 in ♉ Taurus.

 Moon at southern standstill

 At 17:05 the Moon is meeting its standstill point to reach South declination of ∠-21.714°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠21.721° at the point of next standstill in ♊ Gemini on 18 June 2012 at 17:37.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠21.721° at the point of next northern standstill in ♊ Gemini on 18 June 2012 at 17:37.

 Sun-Earth-Moon syzygy